freshfrogs/freshfrogs.github.io/wiki/index.md

     - First select the **Base Frog!**

-        - **Dominant Traits** This Frog will keep all attributes, except for traits!
+        - **Dominant** This Frog will keep all attributes, except for traits!

     - Then select the **Sub Frog!**

-        - **Passive Traits** This frog will have all attributes inherited, without overwriting existing!
+        - **Passive** This frog will have all attributes inherited, without overwriting existing!

     - This means there are two possible morph combinations for every two Frogs!